 At the end of the day, between your baby’s ability to self-regulate their appetite and the constant practice eating solid food with no pressure to eat a certain amount, the amount of food eaten will naturally sustain growth and development and will be perfectly normal for your baby.

 One final note: milk intake can affect appetite of solid foods and by 1 year of age, you’ll want your baby to have used the months of practice to transition onto a mainly solid food diet.
-If you suspect excess milk intake is affecting your baby’s appetite, let me know in the comments below or send me an email at [email protected]
+If you suspect excess milk intake is affecting your baby’s appetite, let me know by sending me an email at [email protected] or DM me on Instagram.

 Until next time!